 Here the condition of continuing life under the particular difficulties with artificial nutrition is contrasted with the situation that would have existed if artificial nutrition had been discontinued, namely death.
 Actually, there was no option for the patient to continue living without or with less suffering.

-"Human life is a very valuable good and it receives absolute protection", the Court mentions and continues "no third party has the right to judge its value.
+"Human life is an invaluable good of absolute protection", the Court mentions and continues that "no third party has the right to judge its value.
 Therefore, it is forbidden to regard life - even suffering existence - as a loss.'

 Therefore, according to the Court of Karlsruhe, from the continuation of a patient's life with supportive means, no liability for compensation for pain and suffering can arise.